paw-snout/bloodgrp-detection-using-fingerprint-CNN/README.md

-# 🩸Blood Group Detection using Fingerprint with CNN
+# 🩸 Blood Group Detection using Fingerprint with CNN

-This project leverages Convolutional Neural Networks (CNNs) to classify blood groups based on fingerprint images.
-It explores the feasibility of biometric patterns in predicting medical attributes.
+This project leverages Convolutional Neural Networks (CNNs) to classify **blood groups** based on **fingerprint images**.
+It explores the feasibility of biometric patterns in predicting medical attributes using deep learning.

-# 📌Problem Statement
+---

+## 📌 Problem Statement

-Traditional blood group identification requires invasive techniques.
-This project aims to utilize biometric fingerprints to classify a person’s blood group noninvasively using deep learning techniques.
+Traditional blood group identification requires invasive techniques such as blood sampling.
+This project aims to utilize **biometric fingerprint images** to non-invasively classify a person’s blood group using a Convolutional Neural Network (CNN).

-# 🛠️Technologies Used
+---

+## 🛠️ Technologies Used

 - Python
 - TensorFlow / Keras
 - OpenCV
 - NumPy / Pandas
 - Matplotlib / Seaborn

-# 🧪Model Architecture
+- Google Colab / Jupyter Notebook

+---

+## 🧪 Model Architecture

-The CNN architecture consists of:
+The CNN model includes:
-- 3 Convolutional layers
+- Convolutional layers with ReLU activations
 - MaxPooling layers
+- Dropout for regularization
-- Flatten + Dense layers
+- Fully connected Dense layers
-- Softmax output for classification
+- Softmax output for multi-class classification

-See `src/model.py` for implementation details.
+> Training and evaluation were conducted on over **6,000 fingerprint images** labeled with respective blood groups.

+---

 ## 📊 Results

-The model achieves high accuracy in classifying blood groups across multiple classes (A, B, AB, O; +ve/-ve).
+The final model achieves strong performance in multi-class classification.
+Sample metrics:

 | Class | Precision | Recall | F1-score |
 |-------|-----------|--------|----------|